danwing/cidfi/draft-wing-cidfi.md

 and never knows server's CIDFI certificate.
 This incurs a little more air time traffic while retaining server identity privacy.

+## Delay to Start CIDFI

+We want to reduce network communications to start CIDFI.

 # Security Considerations